-Unitarianism is the belief that God exists in one person--not three.
+Unitarianism is the belief that God exists in one person and not three.
 It is a denial of the doctrine of the Trinity as well as the full divinity of Jesus.
 Therefore, it is not Christian.
 There are several groups that fall under this umbrella: Jehovah's Witnesses, Christadelphianism, The Way International, etc. Another term for this type of belief is called monarchianism.

 There is a group known as the Unitarian Universalist Association.
 This denomination which was formed in 1961 in the United States when the American Unitarian Association and the Universalist Church of America merged.
 Its membership is around 175,000.